kianarey/spam-filter/README.md

 Two Naive Bayesian classifiers are generated.
 The sensitivity and specificity scores for the Naive Bayesian classifier using CounterVectorizer is 90.6 percent and 96.8 percent, respectively.
 Its false positive rate is 12.5 percent.
 For the Naive Bayesian classifier using TfidfVectorizer, sensitivity and specificity scores are 86.9 percent and 98.2 percent, respectively with a false positive rate of 7.6 percent.

 The deep learning model achieved 95.2 percent and 99.6 percent, respectively, for sensitivity and specificity.
 It has a false positive rate of 1.4 percent.
 In comparison, deep learning model performed the best.
 While Naive Bayesian and deep learning methods explored in this paper did not outperform Graham's metrics, they still performed generally well (>$80 percent).

+## Resources
+To download raw data used in this project, visit [Spam Assassin](https://spamassassin.apache.org/old/publiccorpus/).